-The second of two Visiting Artist Residency exhibitions in 2018 will feature work by artists Colin Miner & Susy Oliveira.
+We are excited to announce our second of two 2017 – 18 Visiting Artists’ (VA) Residency exhibitions featuring work by Colin Miner and Susy Oliveira.

 Colin Miner draws from his lithography plate images and moiré patterns to create conversations with cats that have crossed his path while going for walks — catwalks.